-First, the messages must be split into segments.
+The messages must first be split into segments.
 The ability to form large segments means that messages are split up less frequently, which results in fewer control bytes generated.

-Large segments allowed $\rightarrow$ Max. segment length = 63 bytes
+Large segments allowed \rightarrow Max. segment length = 63 bytes

 - Message 1 (7 bytes)

 - ⇒ First segment = Control byte + 7 bytes of data

 - Message 2 (2 bytes)

 - ⇒ First segment = Control byte + 2 bytes of data

 - Message 3 (9 bytes)

-- $\Rightarrow$ First segment = Control byte + 9 bytes of data
+- \Rightarrow First segment = Control byte + 9 bytes of data

 - No more messages

 - ⇒ C0 control byte